About the Journal

 4. The journal editorial board inspires all authors to observe the 'Animal Research: Reporting In Vivo Experiments(ARRIVE) guidelines developed by NC3Rs.

-5. A specific description of the live materials used in research should specifically provide articles (such as organism(s) name and strain, lab animals bread, and where they are obtained).
+5. A specific description of the live materials used in research should specifically provide articles (such as the organism(s)' name and strain, lab animal breed, and where they are obtained).